Trapp Family: History of the group

-Maria wrote an account of the singing family The Story of the Trapp Family Singers which was published in 1949 and was the inspiration for the 1956 West German film The Trapp Family, which in turn inspired Rodgers and Hammerstein's 1959 Broadway musical The Sound of Music and then its 1965 film adaptation starring Julie Andrews and Christopher Plummer, which held the title of highest-grossing film of all-time for five years.
+Maria wrote an account of the singing family The Story of the Trapp Family Singers which was published in 1949.
+It was the inspiration for the 1956 West German film The Trapp Family, which in turn inspired Rodgers and Hammerstein's 1959 Broadway musical The Sound of Music.
+The 1965 film adaptation of the musical, starring Julie Andrews and Christopher Plummer, was the highest-grossing film of all-time for five years.
 The original seven Trapp children were: